 The perk system from The New Order returns for The Old Blood, having you complete certain actions like collecting Nazi helmets which allow for armor to be overcharged, or killing a set number of enemies from cover.
 The Wolfenstein 3D nightmares are fleshed out this time around, with one to be found per chapter.
 Collectibles in the form of gold, are hidden around each of the levels, encouraging exploration before moving on.

-If you’re the games in order, it gets better as you play through them.
+If you’re playing the games in order, it gets better as you progress through them.
 The Old Blood provides a great jumping off point for newcomers to ease into The New Order where returning fans will still be pleased, as it is more Wolfenstein from MachineGames.
 If you were somehow unconvinced by The New Order, The Old Blood most definitely will not change your mind.
 MachineGames is capable of doing better with the story and characters, and somehow just didn’t.
 Wolfenstein: The Old Blood is a good primer for the events of Wolfenstein: The New Order, and is a fun, B-movie style companion.